django-commons/django-typer/doc/source/index.rst

     20.00

 Any number of groups and subcommands and subgroups of other groups can be defined allowing for arbitrarily complex command hierarchies.
-The Typer-style interface builds a TyperCommand class for us **that allows you to optionally accept the self argument in your commands.**
+The Typer-style interface builds a :class:`~django_typer.TyperCommand` class for us **that allows you to optionally accept the self argument in your commands.**

 .. tabs::